hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

    - You have to figure out which number is which setting based on their order.
    - Translating the Chinese characters can give you a hint about what the response means.

 And obviously, since the API is non-public, it can change anytime.
-Since I started writing this article, they made a change that broke our script.
+In fact, before we finished the prototype, the API maintainers made a change that broke our script, and we had to fix it.

 The reverse-engineering process is fascinating, and it would deserve its own article.
 I'll try to convince my brother to write one.